liamfelix92/cuppa_cabin_final/README.md

     Font Awesome was used for the footer icons displaying links to Instagram and Facebook.

 ## Features
+    This website has standard features such as a navigational bar and footer, features which internet users will be familiar with.
+This allows for ease of navigation and comfortable user experience.
 ### Existing Features
 * Shed booking modal
     * Contact form